kaustavha/luvit-docs/doc/api/buffer.markdown

 * `'binary'` - A way of encoding raw binary data into strings by using only the first 8 bits of each character.
 This encoding method is deprecated and should be avoided in favor of `Buffer` objects where possible.
-This encoding will be removed in future versions of Node.js.
+This encoding will be removed in future versions of luvit.

 * `'hex'` - Encode each byte as two hexadecimal characters.